TV Wall Mount Installation Cost

 You will also need to have an extra person on hand who can help you lift the TV onto the bracket when the time comes.
 Trying to do this alone is the most common cause of dropped or damaged TVs.

 While DIY installation might seem like an easy option, keep in mind the risks.
-An incorrectly mounted TV bracket can damage your wall or TV, and may even void the TV's warranty.
+An incorrectly mounted TV bracket can damage your wall or the TV, with the latter potentially affecting your TV warranty.
 If you're unsure, hiring a professional is usually the safer option.

 Ask a Trade